30 November - 14 February 2023

-The scientific plan shall be based on the specific area/infrastructure the grant application relates to, and include the following headings and information, listed in the following order:
+The scientific plan shall be based on the specific field or the research infrastructure the grant application relates to, and include the following headings and information, listed in the following order:

 1. Scientific justification of the infrastructure/overview of the scientific field

-- Describe the scientifically prominent research that is enabled through the infrastructure (under the appendix “Description of the infrastructure and its activities” this shall also be linked to the infrastructure’s modules).
-References shall be shown in the appendix “Key references”.
+- Describe the scientifically prominent research that is enabled through the planned operation (under the appendix “Description of the infrastructure and its operation” this shall also be linked to the infrastructure’s modules).
+References shall be stated in the appendix “Key references”.

-- Describe how the infrastructure addresses specific scientific and societal challenges, and what positive effects are expected (linked to the Swedish Research Council’s description of the area/infrastructure).
+- Describe how the planned operation addresses specific scientific and societal challenges, and what positive effects are expected (linked to the Swedish Research Council’s description of the area/infrastructure).

-- Describe the long-term impact of the infrastructure on the scientific area.
+- Describe the long-term impact of the planned operation on the scientific area.

-- Describe the relationship to any other existing national and/or international infrastructure within the area, and why the infrastructure applied for is needed.
+- Describe the relationship to any other existing national and/or international infrastructure within the area.

-- Describe Swedish researchers’ need for the infrastructure (in which way it is of national interest).
+- Describe Swedish researchers’ need for the infrastructure.

-- Describe the added value of the infrastructure being organised as an infrastructure of national interest.
+- Describe the added value of the planned operation being organised as an infrastructure of national interest.

-- Describe the expected user groups and research fields.
+- Describe the expected user groups, based on location (HEI, public sector, business sector) and research fields.

-- Describe how the infrastructure contributes in the long term to competence accumulation nationally.
-Describe the infrastructure’s policy for making available data produced at the infrastructure.
+- Describe how the planned operation contributes in the long term to national competence accumulation.

 - In the event Swedish researchers are to contribute scientifically to the build-up, upgrading and/or operation of the infrastructure, in kind or similar, for example, please state references that confirm the researchers’ scientific merits (CV with a selection of scientific publications, maximum 20).
-References shall be shown in the appendix “Key references”.
+These shall be stated in the appendix “Key references”, see below.

-Describe how the infrastructure contributes to society as a whole, that is its benefits outside academic research, which includes the Swedish innovation eco-system, the economic effect, and how it contributes to achieving the UN’s global sustainability goals.
+Describe how the planned operation contributes to society as a whole, that is its benefits outside academic research, which may include areas such as the Swedish innovation system, the economic effect, and how the infrastructure contributes to achieving the UN’s global sustainability goals.